JensVisbech/JensVisbech.github.io/index.md

 I'm a 29-year-old originally from the countryside of Jutland, Denmark.
 However, I've been living in Copenhagen for the past eight years.
 I deeply appreciate travel and enjoy spending my spare time cycling around the outskirts of Copenhagen and wherever I go traveling.

 ### Research at the moment:
 Currently, I'm doing my Ph.D. at the Technical University of Denmark (DTU).
 My project, "New Advanced Simulation Techniques for Wave Energy Converters," is funded by a DTU Ph.D. scholarship at the Department of Applied Mathematics and Computer Science (Compute) and will continue until January 29, 2026.
+My main interest - at the moment - is related to unfitted/embedded/immersed boundary methods, i.e. simple ways to circumvent cumbersome mesh generation for finite element methods.
+That is, of course, connected to problems of wave propagation and wave-structure interactions.

 ### Contact information:
 * Email (DTU): jvis@dtu.dk